samsartor/stable-diffusion-webui-wrapper/instructions.md

-This service provides a graphical interface for the Stable Diffusion image generation model.
+Stable Diffusion Web UI provides a graphical interface for the Stable Diffusion image generation model.

+## Important Warnings!
+  - Stable Diffusion Web UI has *no authentication*.
+If someone gets ahold your unique Tor address, they will be able to generate images using your server.
+They will *not* be able to see your image generation history.
+  - This service is in *early stage* development
+  - Minimal functionality and some bugs are expected
+  - This service can use significant system resources.
+Beware when running it alongside other services that use significant system resources, such as Bitcoin or electrs.

 ## Basic Usage